nathalyusl/nathalyusl/README.md

 <br />

 Hello!
-My name is Diana, I am from Ecuador, I love nature, a lover of animals, especially dogs and cats.
-In my free time I practice contemporary dance, sing and I'm learning to play the guitar, which is a big challenge because I have small hands and sometimes I don't advance the chords.
+I am Diana, I am from Ecuador, currently studying to become a data scientist, any help is appreciated.
+I graduated in foreign trade and the idea is to combine these two disciplines.
+I am interested in image recognition, if we are on the same tune I like to connect.

  <img align="right" alt="GIF" src="https://media.giphy.com/media/citBl9yPwnUOs/giphy.gif" width="400" height="220" />